nol166/JS-Closures/README.md

   })
   ```

-  * If you noticed in the starting code, `searchTerm` was initially declared as a global variable.
+  * You may have noticed in the starting code, `searchTerm` was initially declared as a global variable.

   ```js
   var searchTerm = searchField.value